Skeets Martin: 1903-1910

 Martin returned in 1903 to win the 2,000 Guineas with Rock Sand and had a third-place finish at the Doncaster Cup on St. Emilion.
 Martin was again suspended by the Jockey Club in October 1903 for a period of eight months after starting too early in the Hopeful Stakes.
 His only notable placing in 1904 was a third-place finish on William Rufus in the Jockey Club Stakes and he did not gain any significant wins in 1905.
 In 1906, Martin won the Brighton Derby in the United States and was third in the Epsom Derby on Troutbeck and at the Eclipse Stakes with Wombwell.
 Martin won the Lincolnshire Handicap in 1908.
 He raced for the stable of Harry Payne Whitney and Louis Winans in 1909 and was Sir Martin's jockey when the colt fell on Tattenham Corner at the Epsom Derby, throwing and injuring Martin.
 He again rode Sir Martin in the 1909 Cambridgeshire Handicap where the colt lost to Christmas Daisy and Mustapha, but Martin did win the Coronation Cup on Sir Martin in 1910.

 Later career

 Martin twice won the King's Stand Stakes with the gelding Hornet's Beauty in 1911 and 1913.
 At the onset of World War I in 1914, Martin and his wife Florence left their residence in Newmarket and moved to California, returning to the UK in 1916.
 Martin was the second leading jockey in Britain in 1917, riding 32 winners.
-Martin retired from racing in the early 1920s.
+He retired from racing in the early 1920s.